whoisjorge/vue-palmer/README.md

 ## Overview
-This boilerplate includes an **initial Vue.js + Webpack setup** to help you get started quickly to prototype your new funky web applications.
+This boilerplate includes an **initial Vue.js + Webpack setup** to help you get started quickly prototyping your new web applications.
 It's targeted at developers who want to start exploring the world of web applications without the distraction of a complicated development environments :crocodile:

-> **This project was initially generated using the [vue-cli](https://github.com/vuejs/vue-cli)** <br> For detailed explanation on how things work checkout the vuejs-templates [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+> **This project was originally set up through [vue-cli](https://github.com/vuejs/vue-cli) tool** <br> For detailed documentation and how things work checkout the vuejs-templates [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

-## Featuring
+## Features

-- Webpack + `vue-loader` with Hot Module Replacement
+- Webpack + `vue-loader` with state preserving hot-reload
+- State preserving compilation error overlay
-- ESLint support with lint on save
+- ESLint support with Lint-on-save
 - HTML/CSS/JS pre-processors support with [vue-loader](https://vue-loader.vuejs.org)
-- Source maps
+- Source Maps
 - **Production ready build with:**
   - JavaScript minified with [UglifyJS](https://github.com/mishoo/UglifyJS2).
   - HTML minified with [html-minifier](https://github.com/kangax/html-minifier).
   - CSS across all components extracted into a single file and minified with [cssnano](https://github.com/ben-eb/cssnano).

 _All static assets compiled with version hashes for efficient long-term caching, and a production `index.html` is auto-generated with proper URLs to these generated assets._

 ### Highlights